Cisuralian

-The Cisuralian is often synonymous with the informal terms early Permian or lower Permian.
-It corresponds approximately with the Wolfcampian in southwestern North America.
+In the regional stratigraphy of southwestern North America, the Cisuralian encompasses two series: the Wolfcampian (Asselian to mid-Artinskian) and Leonardian (mid-Artinskian to Kungurian).

 The series saw the appearance of beetles and flies and was a relatively stable warming period of about 21 million years.

 Name and background

 The Cisuralian is the first series or epoch of the Permian.
 The Cisuralian was preceded by the last Pennsylvanian epoch (Gzhelian) and is followed by the Permian Guadalupian Epoch.

 The name "Cisuralian" was proposed in 1982, and approved by the International Subcommission on Permian Stratigraphy in 1996.

 The Cisuralian Epoch is named after the western slopes of the Ural Mountains in Russia and Kazakhstan.

 Limestones on the edge of Russian Platform and make up the Ishimbay oil fields.
 These oil fields were vital to the Soviet Union during WW2 when the Germans controlled the oil fields to the west.

-The International Chronostratigraphic Chart (v2018/07) provides a numerical age of 298.9 ± 0.15 – 272.3 ± 0.5 Mya.
+The International Chronostratigraphic Chart (v2018/07) provides a numerical age of 298.9 ± 0.15 – 272.3 ± 0.5 Ma.

 The base of the Cisuralian series and the Permian system is defined as the place in the stratigraphic record where fossils of the conodont Streptognathodus isolatus first appear.
 The global reference profile for the base (the GSSP or golden spike) is located in the valley of the Aidaralash River, near Aqtöbe in the Ural Mountains of Kazakhstan.